 The Navy League annually presents the Jarvis award recognizing an outstanding Coast Guard officer.
 The awards are separate and distinct from the military decorations and awards program.
-The Captain David H. Jarvis Award for inspirational leadership is awarded to the Coast Guard Officer who has made outstanding contributions to the high standards of competence and leadership traditions in the Coast Guard.
+The Captain David H. Jarvis Inspirational Leadership award recognizes the Coast Guard Officer who has made outstanding contributions to the high standards of competence and leadership traditions in the Coast Guard.

-(1) Consistently demonstrate outstanding leadership skills which motivate and inspire personnel to strive for excellence and achieve measurable results that contribute to the success of the Coast Guard.
+(1) Consistently demonstrated outstanding leadership skills which motivate and inspire personnel to strive for excellence and achieve measurable results that contributed to the success of the Coast Guard.

-(3) Act with strategic intent to ensure optimization of resources, influence the success of major operations or programs, and achieve operational excellence.
+(3) Acted with strategic intent to ensure optimization of resources, influence the success of major operations or programs, and achieve operational excellence.

 (4) Guided, coached, or mentored others to reach new levels of performance.

 The deadline to submit nominations is January 14, 2022